 If the tradition is one that you feel calls to you, and it isn’t closed, then try to follow it as it is meant to be followed.
 Observe its sacred days, give offerings, etc. Research as much as you can and get in contact with its leaders and seek wisdom and guidance from the elders within that community.
 If there is a place of worship visit whenever you can.
 Observe how they worship and try to understand on a spiritual level what each ceremony or rite means.
 Don’t be afraid to immerse yourself in learning and being a beginner.

 What are you doing to give back?

 Think of ways to give back.
 You are using traditions and teachings that may go back thousands of years and have benefited countless people.
-Now, you are benefitting from it spiritually and giving back in whatever way you can is a great way to show honor and respect towards the tradition.
+Now, you are benefitting from it spiritually, and giving back in whatever way you can is a great way to show honor and respect towards the tradition.

 Part of my practice incorporates Buddhism so I visit Buddhist temples whenever I travel and support the local temple.
 I give offerings, prayers, and only buy my prayer beads through them.

 Your Pagan or Witchpath is a personal journey.
-It can comprise many traditions and schools of thought, but above all, be mindful.
+It can incorporate many traditions and schools of thought, but above all, be mindful.
 Be mindful of how your path impacts others and connect with your spirit guides, teachers, or any person or light being that can help direct your path.
 You are on a spiritual journey and if you keep your mind open to truth, you will find it )0(